itsabdelrahman/graphql-guc/README.md

    "error": null,
    "data": [
       {
-         "name": "Analysis and Design of Algorithms",
+         "course": "Analysis and Design of Algorithms",
          "percentage": "41.25"
       },
       ...